fsolt/icpsrdata/README.md

 `icpsrdata` is an R package that provides reproducible, programmatic access to datasets stored in the [Inter-university Consortium for Political and Social Research archive](http://www.icpsr.umich.edu).

+To install:

+* the latest released version: `install.packages("icpsrdata")`
-`icpsrdata` is not yet on CRAN.
-To install the latest development version:
+* the latest development version:

 ```R
 if (!require(ghit)) install.packages("ghit")